← All posts

 PID gain trajectories

-KpK_p (blue) and KdK_d (green) respond immediately in the first few dozen iterations — they act on the current error and current velocity respectively, so their gradient signal is strong and direct.
-KiK_i (orange) lags because its effect accumulates over the entire trajectory; the gradient signal reaching it is more diffuse and takes longer to build up.
+KpK_p and KdK_d respond immediately — they act on the current output change and its rate, so their gradient signal is strong and direct from the first step.
+KiK_i lags because its effect accumulates over the entire trajectory; the gradient signal reaching it is more diffuse and takes longer to build up.

 Tracking Error